uttarkhandcool/ukcooltech/README.md

 # ukcooltech
-# this jus for demo website
+# this is just demo website
-# thank for download